hamptonpieryc/website/content/docs/club-rules.md

 the sale of such goods shall (after deduction of the costs of providing such goods for the benefit of the Club) be applied to the provision of additional amenities or the purchase of property to be held in trust for the benefit of the Club.
-Proper accounts of all purchases and receipts shall be kept and presented at the FGM in each year and such information as the Secretary or auditor may require shall be furnished to enable any statutory return or statement and the payment of excise or other duty or tax to be made.
+Proper accounts of all purchases and receipts shall be kept and presented at the AFM in each year and such information as the Secretary or auditor may require shall be furnished to enable any statutory return or statement and the payment of excise or other duty or tax to be made.